relston/relston.github.io/_posts/2024-09-19-agents-are-a-waste-of-time.md

 That is a **one. line. command.** Simple linux piping to chain the two Mark request commands together.
 It does the EXACT same thing as the CrewAI example.
 Not only was it set up in two commands but it runs in a fraction of the time.

 # Conclusion
-I hope you can appreciate how hilarious this Agentic Frameworks demo was so me.
+I hope you can appreciate how hilarious this Agentic Framework demo was so me.
 As an engineer, one of my pet peeves is _over-engineering_: Building out complex systems, but only solving simple problems.

 Agents are toys.
 They are fun ideas to play with.
 You could get some interesting results out of them.
 They are not for anyone who is serious about getting things done.